-- · receive reports from sub committees - · consider strategic objectives and discuss responses to government initiatives - It sets limits for financial delegation at the start of each year.
+- receive reports from sub committees - · consider strategic objectives and discuss responses to government initiatives - It sets limits for financial delegation at the start of each year.

-There are four sub committees (along with the Pay committee):
+There are two sub committees (along with the Pay committee):

-- The Finance and Audit committee (FAC) which meets each term to consider the academy's budget and financial performance together with any premises requirements. - The Leadership and Management committee meets each term to consider general staffing matters and performance related pay. - The Learning and Teaching committee which meets each term to consider progress against the school improvement plan and priorities for the next year's school improvement plan. - The Environment committee meets each term to consider the maintenance and health and safety needs of the academy.
+- The Resources Committee which meets each term to consider the academy's budget and financial performance, any premises requirements, and to consider the maintenance and health and safety needs of the academy. - The Curriculum Committee meets each term to consider general staffing matters and performance related pay, together with considering progress against the school improvement plan and priorities for next year's school improvement plan.